 Founded in 1895 at the University of Arkansas, Chi Omega is the largest women's fraternal organization in the world.
 We are proud to have over 174 collegiate chapters and over 300,000 initiates!
 One in four sorority women is a Chi Omega.
 Throughout Chi Omega's long and proud history, the Fraternity has brought its members unequaled opportunities for personal growth and development.

-The Kappa Beta chapter at Rhodes college has so much to be proud of, from donating over 38,000 hours to The Make-A-Wish Foundation to recently being ranked No. 1 Sorority at the Campus Life Awards.
-Our chapter continues to flourish, with success in recruitment, outstanding academics, campus involvement and members who sincerely keep the Fraternity's welfare "ever at heart."
+The Kappa Beta chapter at Rhodes College has so much of which to be proud, from donating over 38,000 hours to The Make-A-Wish Foundation to recently being ranked No. 1 Sorority at the Campus Life Awards.
+Our chapter continues to flourish, with success in recruitment, outstanding academics, campus involvement, and members who sincerely keep the Fraternity's welfare "ever at heart."

-Please take a moment to look around our website and learn more about what makes our chapter so unique and our sorority so near to our hearts.
+Please take a moment to look around our website and learn more about what makes our chapter unique and why Chi Omega will forever be in our hearts.